Acknowledgements: People who've contributed to JMRI

 - Heiko Rosemann,

 who created the Slackware repository version of JMRI and worked on

-- Klaus Ruebsam, who is hosting German and English JMRI discussion groups on his
+- Klaus Ruebsam, who was hosting German and English JMRI discussion groups on his

 - Mathias Rufer created the first pre-release version of the ESU LokPilot Standard V1.0

 - Peter Rushworth helped to add a reporter icon to the layout editor.

-- John Sacrey wrote instructions for getting Java to work
+- John Sacrey wrote instructions for getting Java to work on 64-bit Windows

 - Joe Salemi, who contributed the Atlas 345 decoder definition and updated the TCS Tx

 - Bruno Sanches,